Intro

 Qantas deserves credit for investing in economy improvements when many airlines cut costs.

-The larger trays and generous portions show good intentions, and touches like pre-meal aperitifs and mid-flight snacks demonstrate understanding of passenger psychology.
+The larger trays and generous portions demonstrate good intentions, and touches like pre-meal aperitifs and mid-flight snacks show an understanding of passenger psychology.

 But calling this a significant upgrade oversells what’s essentially an incremental change.